Craving Some Creativity

 Beautiful Drop Ceiling Tile Options

-4. Drywall Over A Ceiling
+4. Drywall Over the Ceiling

 Pros: